ACMolina0805/Metacrafters/Course 3/README.md

 # Volleyball Scoring System

-This is a Solidity-based smart contract that simulates a basic volleyball game scoring system.
-The contract checks the current status of a volleyball game based on the score and ensures the winning team meets the necessary conditions.
-It also includes an additional feature to prevent negative numbers from being stored as team scores.
+This smart contract simulates a basic volleyball scoring system using Solidity.
+It allows for tracking the score of two teams, determines the game status, and prevents adding points once the game is finished.
+It also includes checks for preventing negative scores.
 ## Description

-The Volleyball smart contract allows users to input scores for two teams (teamA and teamB) and checks the current game status based on standard volleyball scoring rules.
-Specifically, it checks:
+The Volleyball smart contract is designed to manage and verify volleyball game rules based on team scores:
-* If any team has reached 25 points.
-* If the game is tied at 24 (Deuce).
+* Point System: The contract tracks the points for two teams (teamA and teamB).
+Teams can gain points, but once a team reaches or exceeds 25 points, no more points can be added.
-* If one team has won the game by being ahead by at least 2 points.
+* Game Status: The contract checks whether one of the teams has won by leading by at least 2 points, ensuring that if the game is tied at 24 (Deuce), the winning team must gain a 2-point lead.
-Additionally, the contract prevents negative scores by asserting that no team score is negative.
+* Negative Score Prevention: The contract ensures that no negative scores are allowed for two placeholder variables team1 and team2.

 ## Getting Started

 ### Installing